tonylekhtman/DILBERT/README.md

 ```

-To get the laptops unlabeled data you can go to: https://nijianmo.github.io/amazon/index.html.
+To get the laptops unlabeled data you can go to: https://nijianmo.github.io/amazon/index.html to the Electronics category.
 Put the files: meta_Electronics.json.gz and Electronics.json.gz in the `unlabeled_data` dir and then:
 ```
 cd unlabeled_data